 - We advise you to exercise a high degree of caution in Côte d’Ivoire due to the unpredictable security environment and the high risk of crime.
 You should pay close attention to your personal security at all times and monitor the media for possible new safety or security risks.

 - We advise you to reconsider your need to travel to the regions of Dix-Huit Montagnes, Haut-Sassandra, Moyen-Cavally and Bas-Sassandra.
-The security situation in these regions remains unstable because of inter-communal tensions and the presence of armed militias in the proximity of the Liberian border.
+The security situation in these regions is unstable because of inter-communal tensions and the presence of armed militias in the proximity of the Liberian border.

-- There is a high risk of violent crime throughout Côte d’Ivoire, including in the major city of Abidjan.
+- There is a risk of violent crime throughout Côte d’Ivoire, including in the major city of Abidjan.

 - Australia does not have an embassy or consulate in Côte d’Ivoire.
 The Canadian Embassy located in Abidjan, provides consular assistance to Australians in Côte d’Ivoire.
 This service includes the issuance of Provisional Travel Documents.
 The Australian High Commission in Accra, Ghana, can also assist Australians in Côte d’Ivoire.

 - Be a smart traveller.
 Before heading overseas: